cert-manager/website/content/careers/customer-reliability-engineer.md

 **We look for**

-* Previous customer-facing experience
+* Passion for customer work and a desire to build strong relationships
+* A sense of ownership and customer responsibility and a keenness to always look for ways to improve our service
 * Strong ability to focus and work independently, as well as collaboratively in a team
 * Experience with troubleshooting and debugging complex technical issues
-* A sense of ownership and customer responsibility
 * Ability to adapt to circumstance and respond with urgency and pragmatism
-* Ability and desire to continually learn and remain up-to-date with ecosystem developments
+* Ability and desire to continually learn, be part of the open-source community and remain up-to-date with ecosystem developments

 Contact <a href="mailto:hello@jetstack.io">hello@jetstack.io</a> to find out more and apply.